doctea/usb_midi_clocker/README.md

 This can be used as the clock generator and a USB MIDI hub to your Eurorack system, and more.
 It allows making use of USB-MIDI devices (eg Akai APCMini and MPK49, original Arturia Beatstep and Keystep, Modal CraftSynth 2.0), syncing USB and din MIDI devices as well as Eurorack CV clock and triggers on multiple outputs with selectable divisions and sequencer controlled by APCMini interface.

+Fundamentally I guess the aim is to try and tie together and make useful in a Eurorack context multiple cheap MIDI devices by clocking MIDI and eurorack from the same source.

 Uses a TFT screen and a rotary encoder and buttons to control options.
 Saves to SD with functions such as unlimited projects, per-project sequences that store and recall clock divisions and sequencer patterns, a MIDI looper, etc.  Option to auto-advance through these sequences/loops for rudimentary song chaining.

+# Use and contributing

+Both are encouraged, I would love to have this be useful to others and to accept contributions to add features, fix bugs, make it easier to use, tweakable for your needs.
+Drop me a message if you're thinking of giving it a try.

 ## Features